SqueezeSAM: User friendly mobile interactive segmentation: Introduction

-In summary, our novelties are a new model architecture that is \emph{20x faster and 60x smaller} than original SAM and an ability to produce segmentation masks for salient objects without user inputs.
-We will also publicly release the weights of our tiny model trained on 1 billion masks and 11 million images.
+In summary, our novel contributions include a new model architecture that is \emph{62.5 times faster and 31.6 times smaller} than the original SAM, and the ability to generate segmentation masks for salient objects without user inputs.
+We will also publicly release the weights of our compact model, trained on 1 billion masks and 11 million images.